EndMarkDragon/WebSpider/README.md

 ### `Webspider` Library `Alpha` version update record

-The `Alpha` version of `Webspider` is a preliminary version developed by 'webspider', which supports very limited functions (the initial version is made in the second day of junior high school).
+The `Alpha` version of `WebSpider` is a preliminary version developed by 'webspider', which supports very limited functions (the initial version is made in the second day of junior high school).